-In 1946, after strong recommendations by a consulting team to establish a two-year college in the Inglewood/South Bay area, the governing boards of the Centinela Valley, Redondo (later to become the South Bay district), Inglewood and El Segundo districts won 10-1 voter approval for the creation of a junior college.
+In 1946, after strong recommendations by a consulting team to establish a two-year college in the Inglewood-South Bay area, the governing boards of the Centinela Valley, Redondo, Inglewood and El Segundo districts won 10-1 voter approval for the creation of a junior college.

-Torrance soon joined the newly chartered group, and the El Camino Community College District was officially established as of July 1, 1947.
+Torrance soon joined the newly chartered group, and the El Camino Community College District was officially established on July 1, 1947.

-Located centrally in the South Bay, the El Camino Community College District encompasses five unified and high school districts, 12 elementary school districts and nine cities, a population of almost one million.
+Located centrally in the South Bay, the El Camino Community College District encompasses five unified and high school districts, 12 elementary school districts and nine cities - a population of nearly 533,000 residents.

 Early classrooms were surplus World War II barracks which were trucked north from the old Santa Ana Army Air Base in Orange County.

-The first permanent building for classroom instruction was the shop which opened in 1949.
-The women's gym, field house, another shop building and the social science building came shortly thereafter.
+The first permanent building for classroom instruction was the shop building, which opened in 1949.
+The women’s gym, field house, another shop building and the social science building followed.
 Major construction was the order of business nearly every year during the growth years of the college.

 El Camino College’s buildings cover 1,129,112 square feet and were built at a cost of $28 million.
 That means 27 structures were completed without any bonded indebtedness to the District.